dantasfiles/dantasfiles.github.io/_posts/2025-01-22-cornell-cs-sp25.md

 ---
 title: Cornell CS unofficial reading list (Spr.
 '25)
-description: An unofficial list of books that are recommended in Spring 2025 computer science classes at Cornell.
+description: This is an unofficial list of books that are recommended in Spring 2025 computer science classes at Cornell
 ---

 ### [←Fall '24](https://dantasfiles.com/2024/08/27/cornell-cs-fa24.html)

 See also the **[Cornell AI unofficial reading list (Spring ‘25)](https://dantasfiles.substack.com/p/cornell-ai-reading-list-spring-2025)**

+This is an unofficial list of books that are recommended in Spring 2025 computer science classes at Cornell\
 The books marked with a ✨ are ones I’ve been interested enough in to read at length

 | Freshman level | |